jdmh96/vgwiki/celeste-lore.md

 \*

 There’s all these rumors and tales about how Celeste is gonna challenge the throne of the Storm Queen \(which is still weird for me\), and they’re all epic, about how the Gythians and the Stormguard found out where Dad was hiding her, and they battled it out, and the Gythians took us here to the Halcyon Fold to recruit heroes to her cause, and now she’s dropping stars and taking names.
 But they leave out all the cool stuff I did.
 At least now you know the full story… and it’s not the last you’ll hear from me.

+## ALTERNATE FATES

+#### ‘BUTTERFLY’ CELESTE - ‘THE SWEETHEARTS’

+“Celeste!
+Yo, where’d you go?”

+“I’m up here, taking care of the sweethearts.”

+Vox poked his head out of the window and looked up.
+Celeste’s long black hair spilled down as she waved at her brother from the roof.

+Vox climbed out and swung up to join her.
+“Sweethearts?
+Whaddya mean …_whoa_.”
+On the roof, Celeste was busy watering a crowded garden full of butterflies.
+Bright orange and pink zinnias shared sunlight with golden sunflowers and purple verbenae.
+Butterflies socialized on firecracker vines, sipped from milkweeds and dangled from nectar-filled feeders hanging from wooden house-shaped boxes.
+All different colors and patterns zoomed together in pairs.
+A Blue Pansy landed on Vox’s nose and combed his eyelashes with its antennae.

+“The sweethearts like to drink from the flowers,” said Celeste.
+“The caterpillars need the dill and violets and clovers.”
+She pointed to herby-smelling boxes where caterpillars munched and larvae hung out.
+“I take care of their host plants and nectar plants, and I keep the spiders and ants away.”

+“Uh, Sis,” said Vox, swiping away the butterfly on his nose, “this is pretty and everything, but sweethearts are_people_.
+Bugs aren’t people.”

+Celeste set down her watering can and smiled at her twin.
+“Butterflies are people who were in love but couldn’t be together.
+Didn’t you know that?”

+Vox’s eyes widened at a pair of Red Lacewings spiraling through the air together.
+“Butterflies … used to be people?”

+“And now they can be together.”
+She held out her finger and a big orange butterfly landed on it.
+“This kind is called an Orange Julia.”

+Vox stepped close, peering at the basking butterfly.
+“Does … does this one have a sweetheart?”

+“Not yet.”
+Celeste whispered to the Julia, and it fluttered over to rest on Vox’s ear.
+“But I’ll take care of her until her sweetheart comes.”